LEST0808/Vichaiwat-Koonsap-Portfolio/README.md

 - ### 🥈LEGO Robot Battle: 1st Runner-Up🥈
 This is a competition where my robot club likes to compete to relax from other competition since it relies heavily on hardware rather than software.
 The competition itself is just robot pushing other robot out of the stadium.
 It is pretty relaxing but also challenging.

+# Activities
+## Educational Activities
+- ### NECTEC Smart Summer Internship
+I successfully qualified for a research internship at the National Electronics and Computer Technology Center (NECTEC) from March 24 to April 30, 2025.
+I worked in the Image Processing and Understanding(IPU) Department under the Artificial Intelligence Research Group(AINRG).
+During those times, I worked on 3 projects;
+-Hand Gesture Detection
+-Vehicle Tracking
+-Real Face and Photo Classification

+- ### Yothinburana Robot Club President
+I was appointed President of the YB Robot Club, where I was responsible for mentoring junior members and preparing teams for various competitions.
+I shared technical knowledge and competition experience to help members improve their performance and problem-solving skills.
+I was also responsible for selecting new members through a screening process that was later voted on by senior members of the club.
+Through leading the club, I developed strong leadership, communication, and team management skills, as well as the ability to effectively prepare teams for competitive environments.

+- ### Harbin Engineering University AI Training Camp From March 27 to April 24, 2024, I participated in a one-month summer study abroad program in Artificial Intelligence at Harbin Engineering University.
+During the program, I studied fundamental concepts in AI and basic logical reasoning, which strengthened my understanding of the field.
+I also had the opportunity to visit research laboratories and observe academic research environments.
+Through this experience, I gained valuable insights into artificial intelligence, university life, and living in a dormitory.

+- ### TPA 2024 Test
+Completing an online qualification examination to earn a position in TPA RoboRescue 2024.

+- ### YB Robot Starter Camp
+Each summer, the YB Robot Club organizes a robotics camp for students interested in robotics.
+As a senior member and club president, I was responsible for planning, managing, and overseeing camp activities.
+The program covered fundamental robotics concepts, including logical thinking, mechanical assembly, and programming.
+Through leading this camp, I further developed my sense of responsibility, leadership, and management skills.

+- ### YB Robot Open House
+Hosted a booth to promote the YB Robot Club to students attending the Yothinburana Open House and are interested in Robotics.

+- ### Thailand’s National Outstanding Youth Award Presented to youths who represents Thailand in international events.

+- ### Honorary Award for Exemplary Yothinburana Student Presented to students who enhanced the school’s reputation through their achievements.